acejump/AceJump/README.md

 ## History

-- 3.0.8 Removes the search box, latency improvements.
+- 3.1.0 Removes the search box, lots of small usability improvements.
 - 3.0.7 No longer tags "folded" regions and minor alignment adjustments.
 - 3.0.6 Fixes alignment issues, removes top and bottom alignments until there is a better way to visually differentiate adjacent tags.
 - 3.0.5 Hotfix for target mode.